Sonatina for Piano

 The first performance of the Sonatina was given on 5th May 1975 by Malcolm Wilson in the Recital Hall of the Birmingham School of Music (now the Royal Birmingham Conservatoire).

 Memorable also was a performance by Duncan Honeybourne broadcast on BBC Radio 3 in 2001.
 In that same year, Duncan played the work alongside Herbert Howells' own Sonatina for Piano and Andrew's Sonata for Violin and Piano in Birmingham Cathedral.
-Our daughter, Anna, played the violin solo part in the recital.
+Our daughter, Anna, played the solo violin part in the recital.

 I asked Malcolm Wilson after the premiere if the piece was difficult.
 He said: "No, It's quite easy really."
 Here is a mini extract from Duncan Honeybourne's 2005 recording to illustrate how "easy" it is!